 After applying these registry tweaks, restart your system to take the effects.
 You can also go further by tweaking the power settings, changing it to High Performance, altering the processor power management settings, overclock RAM, or optimize RAM, allocate more RAM but those will be mentioned in another article.
 To know about RAM and VRAM, check this article.

-Like mentioned before, the editing registry can sometimes go wrong if you change the wrong values.
-That’s why we’ve shown you how to back up your registry beforehand.
-Now, if anything goes wrong, you can use those backups to get your registry values back to their original cases.
+Like mentioned before, the editing registry value can sometimes go wrong if you change the wrong values.
+That’s why we’ve shown you how to back up your registry edit beforehand.
+Now, if anything goes wrong, you can use those backups to get your Windows registry values back to their original cases.

 For that, just go to File > Import in the registry editor, and then locate the previously backed up registry file and click OK.
 You can also double click on the registry file, click Yes on the confirmation window, and your backed-up registry will be imported.

-In this article, we’ve mentioned the proper steps on how to improve gaming by editing registry values in Windows.
-Though there are a lot of ways you can increase gaming performance like using a G-sync monitor.
-We’ve also discussed the effects of changing each registry item, backing up, and importing the registry if needed.
+In this article, we’ve mentioned the proper steps on how to improve gaming by editing registry app values in Windows operating system.
+Though there are a lot of ways you can improve game performance like using a G-sync monitor.
+We’ve also discussed the effects of changing each registry app item, backing up, and importing the registry if needed.
 By following these steps properly, you should see some moderate level of improvement in gaming performance, frames per second, and the general Windows performance overall.
+Windows 10 registry tweaks for gaming is one of the best things you can do for better gaming experience without changing any hardware.

-However, if you still find it ineffective or you’re facing severely low performance in gaming, you might need to invest in some better hardware.
+However, if you still find it ineffective on windows 10 registry tweaks to improve performance or you’re facing severely low performance in gaming, you might need to invest in some better hardware.
 Try upgrading your graphics card and stress test the GPU and installing a sufficient amount of ram, upgrading the CPU, or stress test the CPU, or even overclocking the CPU and RAM.
 You can also increase the VRam of your computer.
 Check your power supply before going on major upgrades and overclocking options, as it should be able to handle the stress of the new and more powerful setup you’re installing.
+If you are an online gamer, then you must have good internet speed to achieve low input lag for a better and convenient experience.